vlongle/learning-hive/README.md

 __invasive modification__: do a lot of backward update on the projector ONLY (and NOT the structure), one hacky way to do this is to concat megadataset to trainset during normal dynamic training.

+There's a bug somewhere in our code!!
+No dropout for cifar is significantly WORSE than normal.